Tour of Idaho

 On the north side of Weston Peak, look for an intersection with 7443

-and continue north (Note: if this trail is temporarily closed you
+and continue north Note: if

 may take trail 7444 down to Clifton Basin and rejoin the route near

-Buck Peak) another few miles to Ruben Hollow (video).
-Take
+few miles to Ruben

 east (right) a few miles to Buck Peak.